damianhakert/damianhakert.github.io/source/_posts/2016-03-29-feature-highlight-saml.md

 community to better understand this feature.

 In this blog post I'll give you an overview of what I've been working on, how it affects GitLab and what we plan to do with SAML in the future.
+Our plan is to bring SAML up to par with the features that LDAP offers within GitLab.

 <!-- more -->

-### What is SAML?
+## What is SAML?

 SAML stands for Security Assertion Markup Language.
 It is an XML standard that allows secure web domains to exchange user authentication and authorization data.